About

 For my PhD research, I investigated the mechanistic interaction between neural and visceral oscillations during therapeutic interventions and how this influences cognitive control.
 This research involved experimental and psychophysiological data collection, signal processing, application of novel statistics to rich datasets and creating visualizations using Python, R and MATLAB.
 My work suggested that optimal neural-visceral coupling may depend on rhythms across multiple physiological systems.

-Outside of research I enjoy vegan cooking, gaming, reading, photography, running and learning Japanese!
+Outside of research I enjoy vegan cooking, gaming, reading, photography, and learning Japanese!